holth01/holth01/README.md

 - 👋 Hi, I’m @holth01
 - 👀 I’m interested in women
 - 🌱 I’m currently learning how to code
-- 💞️ I’m looking to collaborate on fruitfull projects with forward-thinking minds
+- 💞️ I’m looking to collaborate on fruitful projects with forward-thinking minds
 - 📫 How to reach me by email halston.holt@me.com
 - 😄 Pronouns: he,him
 - ⚡ Fun fact: Can be brought home to meet mom!